jxson/jsconf2012/jsconf-day-two.md

 * more tools
 * more badges

-# JSCONF DAY 2: Jacob Thornton - Brûlons les musées
+# JSCONF DAY 2: Jacob Thornton - Brûlons les musées (burning down museums)

+@fat author of bootstrap works at twitter and works on bootstrap, ender, hogan.js.

+Eliminate the past.
+Read the futurists manifesto...

+I got sucked into this talk and didn't take good notes, check out the video: #

 # JSCONF DAY 2: Rick Falkvinge - Politics

+The final talk.

 - - -